raypc/amazon_weather_reports/README.md

-# Climate-Related Disasters in the Amazonian Region
+# Weather-Related Disasters in the Amazonian Region

 <!-- badges: start -->
 <!-- badges: end -->